HiroshiAdaniya/git_notes/GitNotes.md

 <p>a ".git" file is created with all the configurations needed to create an environment to connect to github </p>

+	* git init ---> Enter the directory you want to initialize
+	* git init directoryName ---> creates and initializes the directory/repository

 <h2># Configuring your environment: Setting username and email</h2>

 	* git config --global user.name "user name"